2sic/2sxc-ui/projects/quick-dialog/README.md

 1. Start the installer to auto-install packages
 1. View / restore the history of items

-## Building
+## Build

-The package is standalone, but when built will copy the result to a very specific path in c:\
+The package is standalone, but when built will copy the result to a very specific path in `c:\`.
+The build scripts always use watchers.

-For development (unminified) use: `npm run watch:web`
+For development (unminified) use: `npm run dev`

-For production (minified with external source files) use: `npm run watch:prod:web`
+For production (minified with external source files) use: `npm run release`